 Outreach is a historical and ongoing commitment at Holy Trinity.
 Outreach oversees the relief of the material needs of people who are in want, as part of the spiritual mission of all Christians and their church communities.
 Such needs include food, shelter, and mental and physical health care, identified locally, regionally, nationally, and internationally.
 Outreach raises and distributes funding; and works to help conceive and implement projects in which parishioners may participate actively through contributions of time, talent, and money.
 Listed below are some of the projects that are currently part of the mission of Outreach at Holy Trinity.

 On the fourth Wednesday of every month Holy Trinity hosts a dinner for all people in the greater Oxford area to enjoy a home cooked meal and fellowship.
 We also stock a non-food pantry with personal care and household cleaning supplies that cannot be purchased with SNAP benefits.
 Holy Trinity parishioners, joined by members of Miami Greek organizations, volunteer to coordinate and host each dinner, including preparing, setting up, bringing sides dishes, helping with the pantry, cleaning up, but also enjoying the dinner with those who have come to break bread together.
-Originally, the dinners were served cafeteria style, but a recent change to family style serving has created a much happier and more relaxed atmosphere.

 Oxford Community Choice Pantry (OCCP)